Visit the S.C. Beach Access Guide and zoom in or select a beach to look for swim advisory spots in that area.

 Enterococcus bacteria are tested in the samples to indicate presence of bacteria in the water.
 Elevated levels of these bacteria in the water can indicate possible contamination by fecal waste.
 Enterococcus is a type of bacteria that lives in the intestinal tracts of warm-blooded animals, including humans, pets and wildlife.
 Enterococci are typically not considered harmful to humans, but their presence in the environment may indicate that other disease-causing organisms may be present.

-SCDES issues short-term or temporary swimming advisories during the swimming season from May 1 to October 1.
-Temporary advisories typically last one to two days.
+Short-term (or temporary) advisories typically last one to two days.
 Long-term swimming advisories (see description below) are issued for beach water monitoring locations that have an increased possibility of high bacteria levels -- especially following rain events -- due to stormwater runoff.

 SCDES has partnered with several municipalities, counties and other stakeholders to develop Check My Beach, a website that provides important information about beach safety.
 This includes information on rip currents, flag safety and water quality.
 It also links to local area beaches for specific beach information.
 SCDES plans to expand Check My Beach beyond the Grand Strand area and add more partners along the coast.
-For more information, please see our Check My Beach introductory video.

 Follow-up sampling is performed daily, and the temporary advisory is removed when the enterococcus bacteria levels drop below the standard.